 - Simple Conforming Workflow

 - Agility Compose and Conform Workflow

 - Submitting Jobs with Workorders

 - Using Variables in Conform Workflows

 - Adding Titles

 - Adding a Content Advisory

+- Adding an Overlay

+- Encoding QuickTime Files with Clean Aperture Set

-Note: All of the examples in this guide are complete compositions.
+All of the examples in this guide are complete compositions.
 To test them, you can copy and paste the example into a text editor.
 Change the references to the media files you are supplying, and save the file as XML.
 Then, submit it to a suitable Post Producer workflow.